 This is the transcribed Will of Thomas Buckner of Westhampnett, Sussex, England, 1704 (LDS microfilm #0194588 p.
 698, Consistory Court of The Bishop of Chichester)

-The earliest Buckner in southwest Sussex seems to have been Hugh Buckner of North Mundham whose modest estate of 25-odd pounds was administrated by his widow Anne in 1629.
+One of the earliest Buckners in southwest Sussex seems to have been Hugh Buckner of North Mundham whose modest estate of 25-odd pounds was administrated by his widow Anne in 1629.
 John Buckner was a witness to the will of Henry Chatfield of North Mundham on 28 Jan 1636.
 It seems fairly likely that John was Hugh's son.
 Thomas Buckner Sr. was probably born in the 1640s or 1650s, so he may have been a son or grandson of this John Buckner.
-Tentatively, I would suggest that Hugh was the son of Richard Buckner of Cumnor parish in Berks who was christened in 1589, so a decent hypothesis of Thomas' ancestry would be:
+There is in fact a christening of a Thomas "Buckner or Bucknam" son of John in Walberton recorded on 6 Jan 1647, which would fit pretty well with this.
+I think we can firmly conclude that Thomas of Westhampnett was the son of John of Walberton, but beyond that, the connections are still tentative.

 I've tried to preserve the line arrangement so anyone who wants can compare this to the original image.
 I don't claim perfection, and there are some things that can be interpreted different ways.